etzikun/Redshift/README.md

 - `Redshift.exe`
 - `RedshiftPrivacyHook.dll`

-These binaries are not Authenticode-signed.
-Windows SmartScreen may show **Windows protected your PC**.
-If you trust this build, use **More info** and **Run anyway**.
-Do not turn SmartScreen off.

-Windows 11 **Smart App Control** may block unsigned software and does not offer per-app exceptions.
-Do not disable it solely to run Redshift.

 Quit Discord completely before launching it through Redshift.
 An existing Discord instance cannot be retroactively protected.